FREQUENTLY ASKED QUESTIONS

 Judges refer to a set of Judging Guidelines that set out the eligibility criteria for each award and suggested assessment criteria.
 The current Judging Guidelines can be found here.

-Judges shouldn’t be asked to discuss your show or any other production registered in the category they assess.
-Please make sure your cast, director and other production team members are all aware of this and don’t approach judges for feedback at any time.
+No. We ask that you don’t engage the judges in conversations about your show or any other production registered in the category they assess.
+Please make sure your cast, director and other production team members are all aware of this so they don’t approach judges for feedback or to discuss other productions at any time.

 Is there anything else we shouldn’t do?

 Our judges prefer to be treated just like other audience members.
 We ask that you don’t seat them in a separate area or identify where they’re sitting with prominent signs.

 How many judges will attend our production?